 The common pump types are stand, mini or home, and electric ones.
 Let’s get a closer look at how each one functions.

-It’s the first choice for any pro cyclists.
+It’s the first choice for any pro cyclist.
 You can also call it a track or floor pump.
 It’s the type of tool that every bicycle owner should have at home.
 A stand pump can generate higher air pressure and provide faster and effortless inflation.

 Operating it is as easy as pulling and pushing the handle, which generates airflow into your tires.
 While some tools come with a gauge, the others don’t.

 And most often, the gauges produce a margin of error.
 So, it’s not ideal to rely on the stand pump gauges.
 Nevertheless, the pump type is an ideal tool for effortless high-pressure pumping.

 Otherwise known as a hand pump, it is an essential tool to have if you are an enthusiast and go on long cycle rides every weekend.
 Being small in size, they are suitable for emergency uses as well.